PetkovicDejan00/About-Me/README.md

 - Boostrap & Bulma basic
 - TypeScript basics

-I'm always eager to learn new tqhniques and upgrade my knowledge each day.
+I'm always eager to learn new techniques and upgrade my knowledge each day.
 Being a hard-working person and learning dedication I suppose are my probably the best qualities.